Jayant1234/IKC/README.md

 ## Technologies to Use :
 We will use github markdown files to combine links of Dropbox paper notes.
 Most of our Knowledge Base content will be in Dropbox paper.

+## Tasks
+Each member will be assigned Tasks.
+Each member will get a chance to speak about their task for 2-3 minutes.
+Whereas, one member who has accomplished concept clarity and want to share with everyone can present for 20 minutes.
+There will be only one presentation slot per meeting.
+Rest of the time will be spent on future tasks or getting the tasks done in collaboration at the place of meeting.

+## Next Meeting Tasks
+Tasks for next meet:[Tasks for next meeting on 8/28/2019 ](https://docs.google.com/spreadsheets/d/1FJHpe6mV1tqLl7fbgZAyWAWyBArXVLY7V1hzWGgc_J4/edit?usp=sharing)

+## Meeting Agenda